OfficialCyanide/re-melancholy/README.md

 # re-melancholy
-a Simple Cheat for Team Fortress 2
+a simple cheat for TF2

 notes